BackToTech-Study/HelloGIT/README.md

     4. Observer the result of `git status`

+- [x] If you want to undo a commit you can use `git reset --soft HEAD~1` to keep the changes in the working directory or `git reset --hard HEAD~1` to discard the changes.

+- [x] If you want to undo a commit that was already pushed to the server you can use `git revert` to create a new commit that undoes the changes made by the previous commit.

 - [x] [Github Squashing commits](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-commits/squashing-commits)

   - Squashing allows you to combine multiple commits in your branch's history into a single commit.
 This can help keep your repository's history more readable and understandable.